trisfaizal/Marketing-Site/_customers/engine-yard.md

   width: 300
 site: https://www.engineyard.com
 site_name: Engine Yard
-description: The leading cloud orchestration platform to provision, manage, monitor and control applications.
+tagline: The leading cloud orchestration platform to provision, manage, monitor and control applications.
 challenge: |
   Engine Yard is a pioneer in offering fantastic support and resources to the developer community.
 To cut development and maintenance time on their sites they needed a flexible yet lightweight platform.